- Housing and Residence Life Handbook

 To assist students with understanding the department’s consolidation policy, the Office of Housing and Residence Life has established the following procedure:

 1) For many students, having a roommate enhances their residential experience.
-If you need assistance in identifying a compatible roommate, please contact your Resident Administrator.
+If you need assistance in identifying a compatible roommate, please contact your Community Director.

 2) Students who do not obtain a roommate may accept the room as a single and agree to pay the single room fee.
 The student should understand that the single room is for the current semester and is not guaranteed for the next semester.
-A form to obtain the room as a single may be obtained from your Resident Administrator.
+A form to obtain the room as a single may be obtained from your Community Director.

 3) Students who do not chose the single room option should understand the university reserves the right to consolidate rooms to full capacity.
 A student who chooses this option may have to move to another room and/or must keep the room in “move-in ready” condition so a new roommate can be assigned.
 Students that chose this option may not change the agreement later during the semester.